-Join me for a one-night only staged public reading of the play adaptation of my memoir, The Inheritance of Shame, on Monday, March 11, 7 p.m., at The Wild Project in New York.
-This adaptation is being directed by Scott Davis, and produced by Playhouse Creatures Theatre Project Company.
-See the poster for more information.
+Join me for a one-night only staged public reading of the play adaptation of my memoir, Inheritance of Shame, on Monday, March 11, 7 p.m., at The Wild Project in New York.
+Directed by Scott Davis, produced by Playhouse Creatures Theatre Project Company.
+See the below poster for more information; or here.

 Join me at the Vancouver Writers Festival on Saturday, October 20, 10:30 to noon, as I take part in their event, "Things We Inherit":